tfairclough/Project-1-Tic-Tac-Toe/README.md

 ##  Build Process

 - - -
-In this section I step through the build process, with highlighting extracts from the code base:
+In this section I step through the build process, highlighting extracts from the code base:

 - Created the core elements of the HTML.
 Added placeholders for core game functionalities and added some basic formatting.